Ludwig Mies van der Rohe

 Featured:

-Ludwig Mies van der Rohe, along with Walter Gropius and Le Corbusier, is widely regarded as one of the pioneering masters of modern architecture.
-Mies, like many of his post WW I contemporaries, sought to establish a new architectural style that could represent modern times just as Classical and Gothic did for their own eras.
-He created an influential Twentieth-Century architectural style, stated with extreme clarity and simplicity.
-His mature buildings made use of modern materials such as industrial steel and plate glass to define austere but elegant spaces.
-He developed the use of exposed steel structure and glass to enclose and define space, striving for an architecture with a minimal framework of structural order balanced against the implied freedom of open space.
+Mies, like many of his post-World War I contemporaries, sought to establish a new architectural style that could represent modern times just as Classical and Gothic did for their own eras.
+He created an influential twentieth-century architectural style, stated with extreme clarity and simplicity.
+His mature buildings made use of modern materials such as industrial steel and plate glass to define interior spaces.
+He strove toward an architecture with a minimal framework of structural order balanced against the implied freedom of free-flowing open space.
 He called his buildings "skin and bones" architecture.
-He sought a rational approach that would guide the creative process of architectural design, and is known for his use of the aphorisms “Less is more” and "God is in the details".
+He sought a rational approach that would guide the creative process of architectural design, but he was always concerned with expressing the spirit of the modern era.
+He is often associated with his quotation of the aphorisms, "less is more" and "God is in the details".

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Ludwig Mies van der Rohe" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Ludwig Mies van der Rohe" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools